 14. consider and report on any matter referred to it by the Vice-Chancellor or the Academic Board.

 The Deputy Vice-Chancellor (Research) and the AEC also provides the University with an annual report on all projects conducted in the previous year.

-Category C – a person with demonstrable commitment to, and established experience in, furthering the welfare of animals, who is not employed by or otherwise associated with the institution, and who is not currently involved in the care and use of animals for scientific purposes.
-Veterinarians with specific animal welfare interest and experience may meet the requirements of this category.
-While not representing an animal welfare organisation, the person should, where possible, be selected on the basis of active membership of, and endorsement by, such and organisation.
+(iii) three Category C members (persons with demonstrable commitment to, and established experience in, furthering the welfare of animals, who are not employed by or otherwise associated with the institution, and who are not involved in the care and use of animals for scientific purposes.
+While not representing an animal welfare organisation, a person should, where possible, be selected on the basis of active membership of, and nomination by, such an organisation; and

 Additional members can be appointed to assist the AEC to function effectively these should include a person responsible for the routine care of animals within the University and others with skills and background of value to the AEC.

 At least one member from each of the membership categories A, B, C and D must be present at meetings to establish a quorum for a meeting, and must be represent throughout the meeting.
 Categories C and D together must represent at least one third of those members present.

 Category A to D members will hold office for a two-year period and may serve a maximum of two consecutive terms unless invited by the Deputy-Vice Chancellor (Research) to continue as a member for an additional period, in the event that no suitably qualified alternative members can be identified.
 If a Category A to D member vacates office prior to the conclusion of their term, their replacement will be appointed for a new two-year term.